 I began teaching private bass lessons while in high school to students my age and younger at the insistence of my orchestra directors at the time.

 What level and age of students do you work with?

 Beginners to Advanced students.
-Age 10 to 60.
+Age 9 and up.
 Elementary to College and Professional level.

 Describe a recent project you are fond of.

 Bravura Duo, a violin/bass duo performing around the world and based in DFW.
 Bassinova Quartet - A quartet of four basses performing around the world with an internationally acclaimed album released in 2015.
 Based in Denton, TX.

 What advice would you give a customer looking to hire a private lesson teacher?

 Be sure to research prospective teachers to be aware of their work, experience and level of artistry.
 Due to the teaching conditions of in-school lessons, most of the teachers that give private lessons in the schools are not active performers or internationally acclaimed artists at the highest level on the instrument.

 What questions should students/parents ask themselves before working with a private teacher?